Why do cats stand on their hind legs?

 #4 Kitty wants attention

-So, when the cat is rubbing her head against your leg and standing on her hind legs, it’s a clear sign that she wants you to look at her and pet her.
+So, when the cat is rubbing her head against your leg and standing on her back legs, it’s a clear sign that she wants you to look at her and pet her.

 Let’s imagine something for a second.
 You’ve left a bucket of delicious chicken wings on the table.